 This is a very unusual menu.
-In general it is reserved to advanced users.
+In general it is reserved for advanced users.

 Through it you can transform the deformed structure (deformed by any means) in a new structure, the initial form of which is the current form.

-Practically it is a complement when Form Finding is special cases.
+Practically it is a complement when Form Finding is a special case.